Waitr Holdings Inc. [WTRH] Stock trading around $0.15 per share: What’s Next?

 The new collaboration with 7-Eleven provides more delivery options for its customers, adding a national convenience store to its services to go along with restaurant and grocery delivery.
 The agreement calls for Waitr, along with Bite Squad and Delivery Dudes, to deliver from more than 700 7-Eleven locations.

-It opened the trading session at $0.1433, the shares rose to $0.1877 and dropped to $0.1424, the range by which the price of stock traded the whole day.
-The daily chart for WTRH points out that the company has recorded -84.13% loss over the past six months.
-However, it is still -7.14% lower than its most recent low trading price.
+Over the last 12 months, WTRH stock dropped by -92.24%.
+The one-year Waitr Holdings Inc. stock forecast points to a potential upside of 92.5.
+The average equity rating for WTRH stock is currently 1.50, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 2.68M shares, WTRH reached to a volume of 10064532 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $20.96 million, with 153.63 million shares outstanding and 123.03 million shares in the current float.
+Compared to the average trading volume of 2.49M shares, WTRH stock reached a trading volume of 7568013 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Waitr Holdings Inc. [WTRH]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for WTRH shares is $2.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on WTRH stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.